-- Kamado BBQ Grill
+- Kamado Barbecue

 Only use good quality lumpwood charcoal for the best results – instant light charcoal and pre-formed charcoal briquettes both contain chemical additives that could taint your food.